Hair Extensions

 How to Safely Wash Wigs, Keratin & Other Hair Extensions?
 (2024)

 They are one of the most realistic and natural-looking methods out there.
-Another advantage is that the keratin glue is perfectly safe for the hair, and it’s good for it.
+Another advantage is that the keratin glue is perfectly safe for the hair and good for it.
 Removal of keratin extensions is also effortless and leaves the natural strands completely unharmed.

 Quick Access